cadams012/Delete-Duplicate-Images/README.md

-# Delete duplicate images from specified directories
+# Remove duplicates from specified directories

 **This tool allows the user to search specified directories for duplicate or near duplicate images and delete them.**